-Six reasons you're not a bad dog parent
+Six reasons you're a better dog parent than you think

-Six reasons you're not a bad dog parent
+Six reasons you're a better dog parent than you think

 Haley Young